Girish-GAP/Doctor-Patient-Appointment-Booking-System-using-TCP-and-UDP/README.md

     Enter the appointment date (e.g., tomorrow): tomorrow Enter the appointment time (e.g., 10:00 AM): 10:00 AM

+### Doctor's Internal UDP Communication

+The doctor’s **UDP client** is invoked internally in the **DoctorTCPServer** class to send appointment confirmations or denials.
+You do not need to manually start the UDP server.
+The communication between the doctor and patient is handled automatically.

-## Run the Patient’s UDP Client
+### Run the Patient’s UDP Server

-Open a final terminal window and run the patient's UDP client to listen for the doctor’s confirmation or denial:
+Open a final terminal window and run the patient's UDP server to listen for the doctor’s confirmation or denial:

-    java PatientUDPClient
+    java PatientUDPServer

 The patient will receive a confirmation or denial message from the doctor’s UDP server.